faithvoid/script.InsigniaConnectionTest/README.md

 # Insignia Connection Test
 Python-based XBMC4Xbox script that checks if your Xbox's DNS is properly connected to Insignia or not!
 Part of [Cortana Server Browser](https://github.com/faithvoid/script.cortanaserverbrowser).

+Simple, straightforward, and to-the-point.
+No excess frills or features here.

 ![1](screenshots/1.png)

 ## How to Install: